lumpofice/sequences_and_series/README.md

-⚠️ This is a warning: The programs in this repository are functional and render nice figures.
-However, there are small typos and incomplete pedagogy in the python script comments and jupyter markdown.

 # Sequences and Series

 ## This is a respository with different sequences and series I have found useful or interesting through the years.